kcaisley/frida/docs/pdk28nm.md

 - STA flow is best!
 Load OA schematic/layout into innovus, each block and heirachy is characterized with .lib, and then in innovus you can simulate
 -

+Redistribution layers (RDLs) are the copper metal interconnects that electrically connect one part of the semiconductor package to another.
+RDLs are measured by line and space, which refer to the width and pitch of a metal trace.
+Higher-end RDLs may be at 2μm line/space and smaller.

+The RDL is a layer of wiring metal interconnects that redistribute the I/O access to different parts of the chip and makes it easier to add microbumps to a die.